DavidASchonfeld/Nodejs-Chatroom/README.md

-# NodeJs Chatrooms
+# Node.js Chatrooms
 This is a chatroom website with multiple possible chatrooms.
 You can create chatrooms and kick/ban people from chatrooms.
 Adam Epstein and I created this project for our Rapid Prototype and Development class.
-The NodeJS server setup is based off of class examples.
+The Node.js server setup is based off of class examples.